midas-network/covid19-smh-research/README.md

 The Consortium of Infectious Disease Modeling Hubs.
 The hubverse: open tools for collaborative modeling.
 GitHub release v2.0.0, 14 Jul 2023.
 URL: https://github.com/Infectious-Disease-Modeling-Hubs

+## Research vs. Operational Rounds

+This reposistory is intended for the Scenario Modeling Hub's _research_ rounds, which are intended to encourage modeling to address specific research questions.
+Possibilities that have been discussed include the impact of disparities (desscribed below) revisiting early stages of a pandemic.
+Additional research rounds may follow.

+The research rounds are distinct from the _operational_ rounds were the sole focus of the Scenario Modeling Hub from late 2020-April 2024.
+For information on those efforts, see the [operational round GitHub site](https://github.com/midas-network/covid19-scenario-modeling-hub).

 ## How to participate

 The Scenario Modeling Hub is open to any team willing to provide projections